 LT: I just want emphasize that I think that’s very definitely, perhaps the most important aspect of my experience with Tabuteau.

 [Pause] In the ensemble work he used numbers, as I remember it, occasionally to express, to clear up the balances, for example, of a chord.
 Suppose you have an E-flat chord in close position – e-flat going upwards to g upwards to b-flat and then another e-flat on top.
 Well, if I remember right, he called the low note 1, and the third note 3, and then 5 and then 8.
 And that expressed that – oh something about how the chord had to be balanced, that the bottom shouldn’t over balance the top or something like that.
-I don’t know how that should have been interpreted, because obviously the top not can’t be eight times as strong as strong as the bottom note, but I think it just – this just tended to focus our
+I don’t know how that should have been interpreted, because obviously the top note can’t be eight times as strong as the bottom note, but I think it just – this just tended to focus our

 LT – 4